Multi-consensus Decentralized Accelerated Gradient Descent: Convergence Analysis

-Next, we will prove the above two conditions which guarantee the convergence of $\norm{\zb_t}$.
-In the following lemma, we show the properties of $\mathbf{A}$ and prove that the spectrum radius of $\mathbf{A}$ is less than $\frac{1}{2}$ if $\rho$ is small enough.
+Next, we prove above two conditions that lead to the convergence of $\norm{\zb_t}$.
+First, the following lemma shows the spectral radius of $\mathbf{A}$ is less than $\frac{1}{2}$ if $\rho$ is small enough. \begin{lemma} Matrix ${\mathbf{A}}$ defined in Eq.~\eqref{eq:A} satisfies that